anojndr/RAG-Forge/DOCS.md

     -   On **Debian/Ubuntu**: `sudo apt-get install poppler-utils`
     -   On **macOS** (with Homebrew): `brew install poppler`
     -   On **Windows**: Download the latest [Poppler for Windows binaries](https://github.com/oschwartz10612/poppler-windows/releases/), unzip the archive, and add the full path to the `bin` directory (e.g., `C:\path\to\poppler-24.02.0\bin`) to your system's `PATH` environment variable.
--   **Chromium-based Browser**: Required for the `/extract` endpoint and Twitter/X features.
+-   **Chromium-based Browser**: Required for the `/extract` endpoint for dynamic JS-heavy sites.
 Install Google Chrome, Chromium, or another compatible browser.

 ### Application Setup